-If you’re like me and have fallen off of your exercise game, we’ve got a bunch of easy workout moves to help you get back into your gym routine.
-Whether you’re venturing back into your regular gym, working out at home or finding space outdoors at a local park, these moves are foolproof and expert-recommended by Equinox‘s top trainers—so you know they’re legit.
+Starting up a workout routine after taking some time off can be daunting, but trust me, it’s never too late to get back on your gym grind.
+If you’re like me and have fallen off of your exercise game, we’ve got a bunch of easy workout moves to help you get back into your routine with ease, whether you’re venturing back into your regular gym, working out at home or finding space outdoors.
+These moves are foolproof and expert-recommended by Equinox‘s top trainers—so you know they’re legit.

 “The best way to approach getting back into a workout routine after a break includes focusing on two areas of improvement: cardiovascular endurance and building strength,” says Equinox trainer Lauren Saint-Louis.
 “Start slower and pick a number of workouts you can realistically accomplish each week.”
 Sounds pretty doable, right?

 If you try to immediately start working out every single day, you might end up burning out faster than expected.
 “Instead of jumping back into the five days a week, try starting with two,” further explains trainer Lexa Henwood.
 “By doing this, you are giving yourself small goals that are achievable and will motivate you to keep moving forward without injury.”
 As someone who used to work out five days a week, two definitely feels like a goal I can realistically meet and then build on.

 That being said, don’t worry too much about finding the “perfect” plan or the “right” workout, because no such thing exists.
 “Whether it’s getting on a cardio machine to get your heart rate up, or grabbing a piece of equipment to play with some movements you’ve done in the past, the most important thing is to get moving,” reassures trainer Jimmy Joseph.
 And don’t forget to start out slow, you don’t want to injure yourself by diving back in too quickly.